colton-gabertan/SecurityShepherdLabs/README.md

 ``` python
 [1,0,1,0,0...]
 ```
-So, to help with the final formatting, we can convert it back to a str data type, and from there we can convert it from a binary str to a hex str, yielding us the encrypted hex string.
-So, to get the hex string:
+So, to help with the final formatting, we can convert it back to a str data type, and from there we can convert it from a binary str to a hex int, yielding us the encrypted hex value.
+So, to get the hex value:
 ```python
 xorStr = "".join([str(bits) for bits in xor])
 finalXor = hex(int(xorStr, 2))[2:]